niklaswolf/shopware/changelog/_unreleased/2024-12-13-fix-cross-sell-cache-invalidation.md

 # Core

-* Load cross-sells via parent-product (if one exists) to fix cache invalidation of product page
+* Changed loading of cross-sells via parent-product (if one exists) to fix cache invalidation of product page